kh-elbrus/exadel-final-project/README.md

 ## Summary

-This final project applies all of the practical skills that were learned throughout the internship process.
+This final project applies all of the practical skills that were taught throughout the internship process.
 The main goal is to build the CI/CD process from scratch.
-This project is performed in a team of two people: `Elbrus` and `Muzaffarbek`.
+In particular, infrastructure in which it will be possible to build, deploy and test the application.
+As a task requirement, we followed the best practices of DevOps by containerizing our app, scheduling backups, and following security rules.
+This project is done by a team of two people: Elbrus and Muzaffarbek.

 📙 [Documentation - GitHub Wiki](https://github.com/kh-elbrus/exadel-final-project/wiki)